 Tipping around 10% of the total bill is a really good tip in Cambodia.
 Remember that if eating at a more upmarket restaurant that will have a service charge and the bill is higher, you can ignore the 10% rule.

-Finally, Cambodia is not a tipping country and you are not expected to tip and it is not mandatory.
+Finally, Cambodia is not a tipping country.
+You are not expected to tip and it is not mandatory.
 There are restaurants that do add a service charge to the bill.
 There are no hard and fast rules around tipping in Cambodia but it is appreciated by the service staff when get receive a tip.
 And you should try and hand them the tip directly.

 5% to 10% of the total bill is generally a fair tip if you feel they provided a good service.

 And that’s it for now!
-I’d love to know if this guide on is tipping in Cambodia expected has helped you.
+I’d love to know if this guide on whether tipping in Cambodia is expected has helped you.
 Let me know if you have any questions and let me know if there is more to add.